Stay right here for our final news roundup and information overload.

 It's happening left and right.

-There are eleven suspects in that attack.
+There are 11 suspects in that attack.

-Then you have outside the San Francisco immigration court a video shared by ICE capturing a tense altercation between agents and protesters.
+Then you have outside the San Francisco Immigration Court, a video shared by ICE capturing a tense altercation between agents and protesters.

 Agents are heard trying to protect themselves.

-Uh then you had federal law enforcement officers executing criminal warrant operations at marijuana grow sites and carpenteria and Camarillo out in California during the operation ten illegal immigrant children were rescued from potential exploitation, forced labor, human trafficking.
+Then you had federal law enforcement officers executing criminal warrant operations at marijuana grow sites in Carpenteria and Camarillo out in California.

 You know, a Democratic congressman allegedly took part in a violent mob attack on ICE agents.